-Emperor Nero was the last of the Julio-Claudians to rule the Roman Empire (54 AD to 68 AD).
-His fourteen year reign represents everything decadent about that period in Roman history.
-He was self-indulgent, cruel and violent as well as a cross-dressing exhibitionist.
-His lavish parties combined with the burning of Rome continued the economic chaos that had plagued the Roman citizenry since the days of Tiberius.
-According to the historian Suetonius in his The Twelve Caesars, upon hearing of the death of Nero, “…citizens ran through the streets wearing caps of liberty as though they were freed slaves."
+Nero was Roman emperor from 54 to 68 CE.
+The last of the Julio-Claudians to rule the Roman Empire, his 14-year reign represents everything decadent about that period in Roman history.
+He was self-indulgent, cruel, and violent as well as a cross-dressing exhibitionist.
+His lavish parties combined with the burning of Rome continued the economic chaos that had plagued the Roman citizenry since the days of Tiberius (r.
+14-37 CE).
+According to the historian Suetonius in his The Twelve Caesars, upon hearing of the emperor's death by suicide, "…citizens ran through the streets wearing caps of liberty as though they were freed slaves."

-Nero was born Lucius Domitius Ahenobarbus in 37 AD but renamed Nero Claudius Caesar Augustus when his mother, Agrippina, married Emperor Claudius in 49 AD.
+Nero was born Lucius Domitius Ahenobarbus in 37 CE, but he was renamed Nero Claudius Caesar Augustus when his mother, Agrippina, married Emperor Claudius in 49 CE.
 Some believe Nero’s fate was inevitable.
-His father, Gnaeus Domitius, who died when Nero was three, was extremely violent in his own right -- described by his contemporaries as "a despicable character".
+His father, Gnaeus Domitius, who died when Nero was three, was extremely violent in his own right and was described by his contemporaries as "a despicable character".
 He once deliberately ran over a young boy with his chariot as he drove through a local village.
 When his friends congratulated him upon hearing of the birth of his son, Nero’s father said that anything born to Agrippina and him would be unlikeable and a disaster.

-Nero’s mother was daughter of Agrippina the Elder and the great-granddaughter of Emperor Augustus (her grandmother was his daughter Julia) – both women, as well as Agrippina’s older brothers, were starved to death (the brothers by the order of Tiberius).
-Her youngest brother was Emperor Caligula whose short reign came to a violent end when he was murdered by his own Praetorian Guard thereby bringing her Uncle Claudius to the throne.
-After the death of her husband, Agrippina set her sights on the recently widowed Claudius, whose third wife Messalina had been murdered on his orders for among other reasons, adultery and attempted treason.
-After a short courtship, they married, and Nero (at his mother’s insistence) was soon adopted in 50 AD.
+Nero’s mother was the daughter of Agrippina the Elder and the great-granddaughter of Emperor Augustus (her grandmother was his daughter Julia) – both women, as well as Agrippina’s older brothers, were starved to death (the brothers by the order of Tiberius).
+Her youngest brother was Emperor Caligula (r.
+37-41 CE) whose short reign came to a violent end when he was murdered by his own Praetorian Guard thereby bringing her uncle Claudius (r.
+41-54 CE) to the throne.
+After the death of her husband, Agrippina set her sights on the recently widowed Claudius, whose third wife Messalina had been murdered on his orders for, among other reasons, adultery and attempted treason.
+After a short courtship, they married, and Nero (at his mother’s insistence) was soon adopted in 50 CE.

-However, by this time, Agrippina had already taken the next step -- the death of Claudius, placing Nero upon the emperor’s throne.
-In 64 AD Claudius mysteriously died after eating a bowl of mushrooms -- probably poisoned ones.
+However, by this time, Agrippina had already taken the next step - the death of Claudius, placing Nero upon the emperor’s throne.
+In 54 CE Claudius mysteriously died after eating a bowl of mushrooms, probably poisoned ones.
 Some evidence exists suggesting that Nero knew of the poisoning when he later called mushrooms the “food of the gods.”
 There was also fear that Britannicus (Claudius’s legitimate son) might be chosen as emperor ahead of Nero.
-Suetonius wrote, “He (Nero) tried to poison Britannicus being not merely jealous of his voice … but afraid that the common people might be less attached to Claudius’s adopted son than to his real one."
-Nero’s fears soon abated (temporarily) when he was chosen as the new emperor in 54 AD.
-With his ascent to the imperial chair, Agrippina became the woman behind the man (but not for long).
+Suetonius wrote: "He [Nero] tried to poison Britannicus being not merely jealous of his voice … but afraid that the common people might be less attached to Claudius’s adopted son than to his real one."
+Nero’s fears soon abated (temporarily) when he was chosen as the new emperor in 54 CE.
+With his ascent to the imperial throne, Agrippina became the woman behind the man; but not for long.

-Among Nero’s first acts as emperor was to cancel many of Claudius’s edicts and decrees -- referring to his predecessor as a "doddering old fool."
+Among Nero’s first acts as emperor was to cancel many of Claudius’ edicts and decrees, referring to his predecessor as a "doddering old fool."
 To the general public Nero was a welcomed change.
-Like those before him, the early part of Nero’s reign was considered by many to be a mini-golden age -- the populace believed him to be generous, kind and accessible.
+Like those before him, the early part of Nero’s reign was considered by many to be a mini-golden age; the populace believed him to be generous, kind, and accessible.
 There were lavish games, plays, concerts, chariot races and gladiatorial tournaments, and taxes were even reduced.
-He restored much of the Senate’s power that had been lost over the years, but this restoration had a hidden agenda; it was only done to enable the young emperor to pursue his worldly pleasures, to sing (he did not possess a great voice) and play his lyre.
+He restored much of the Roman Senate’s power that had been lost over the years, but this restoration had a hidden agenda; it was only done to enable the young emperor to pursue his worldly pleasures, to sing (he did not possess a great voice) and play his lyre.
 While he sang, no one in the audience was permitted to leave the performance.
-Suetonius wrote, “We read of women in the audience giving birth, and of men being so bored with the music and the applause that they furtively dropped down from the wall at the rear… and were carried away for burial."
+Suetonius wrote: "We read of women in the audience giving birth, and of men being so bored with the music and the applause that they furtively dropped down from the wall at the rear… and were carried away for burial."

-Although Nero found time for his concerts and games, he had bigger problems at home -- his overly protective mother who still believed herself to be the true force behind the throne.
+Although Nero found time for his concerts and games, he had bigger problems at home; his overly protective mother still believed herself to be the true force behind the throne.
 Agrippina even was bold enough to boast of her influence to others.
 Nero, of course, found this interference intolerable and made plans to end it.
 First, he moved her out of the palace.
 Next, he denied her the protection of her Praetorian Guard and banned her from all gladiatorial contests.
-Realizing that she was losing her grip on Nero, she fought back by throwing her support behind Britannicus, Nero’s step-brother and Claudius’s son, but he mysteriously died at a family banquet: another poisoning victim.
-It didn’t take long for Agrippina to realize she was next.
+Realizing that she was losing her grip on Nero, she fought back by throwing her support behind Britannicus, Nero’s stepbrother and Claudius’ son, but he mysteriously died at a family banquet - another poisoning victim.
+It did not take long for Agrippina to realize she was next.

 His exodus and Octavia’s death opened the door for Nero’s second marriage.
 It was even suspected that Poppaea was behind Octavia’s and possibly Agrippina’s death.
-The historian Tactius in his Annals wrote:
+The historian Tacitus in his Annals wrote: